Portuguese Pantry Sourdough Baking Co Starter Recipe – A Taste of Portuguese Tradition from Oak Bluffs to New Bedford

 Add:

-• Âź cup water
+¼ cup spring water

-Mix well and cover lightly.
+Mix well and cover lightly

-Day 2 Morning
+Day 2 Morning (After 12 Hours)

 Add:

-Mix thoroughly and lightly cover.
+Mix together well and cover lightly

-Day 3 Morning
+Day 3 Morning (After 12 Hours)

-After feeding and mixing, monitor your starter.
-Within 4–5 hours, it should double in size and when the top of the starter starts to flatten—that’s a sign that it’s ready to use starter to bake.
-Store unused starter in fridge.
-Good for up to 4 days.
-Then re-feed.
+Within an hour you should see you starter bubbly and growing.
+It should double in size in 4-5 hours and continue to grow.
+When the top of the starter starts to flatten—that’s a sign that it’s ready to use starter to bake.

 Get Ready for the Magic when starter is Ready!